git-ecosystem/git-credential-manager/docs/faq.md

 ### How can I extend GUI prompts/integrate prompts with my application?

+Application developers who use Git - think Visual Studio, GitKraken, etc. - may want to replace the GCM default UI with prompts styled to look like their application.
+This isn't complicated (though it is a bit of work).

 You can replace the GUI prompts of the Bitbucket and GitHub host providers specifically by using the `credential.gitHubHelper`/`credential.bitbucketHelper` settings or `GCM_GITHUB_HELPER`/`GCM_BITBUCKET_HELPER` environment variables.